-On January 21, 2014, we completed the sale of our medical shape sensing business, which was part of our Products and Licensing segment, to an unaffiliated third party for a gross sales price of up to \$30.0 million, of which \$12.0 million in cash was received in two installments, and up to \$8.0 million is payable to us in the future upon the accomplishment by the buyer of certain technical specifications and we may receive up to \$10.0 million in potential future royalties.
+On January 21, 2014, we completed the sale of our medical shape sensing business, which was part of our Products and Licensing segment, to an unaffiliated third party for a gross sales price of up to \$30.0 million, of which \$12.0 million in cash has been received, up to \$8.0 million is payable to us in the future upon the accomplishment by the buyer of certain technical specifications, and we may receive up to \$10.0 million in potential future royalties.
 We had been engaged since 2007 in various development projects developing a fiber optic-based shape sensing and position tracking system to be integrated in the buyer's products.
-Also as part of the transaction, the buyer has hired certain employees of Luna, many of whom were historically engaged in this development project.
-In connection with this sale, we incurred approximately \$1.3 million in transaction costs that included various charges related to investment banker and legal fees, along with discretionary bonus to a former employee who was hired by the buyer.
+Also as part of the transaction, the buyer has hired certain employees of the company, many of whom were historically engaged in this development project.
+In connection with this sale, we incurred approximately \$1.3 million in transaction costs that included various charges related to investment banker and legal fees and a bonus to a former employee who was hired by the buyer.
 Included in the transaction were current and long term assets with a net book value of approximately \$0.3 million on January 20, 2014.
 Our medical shape sensing business accounted for 12% of our revenues and 10% of our costs of revenues for the year ended December 31, 2013.
-We recorded an aggregate after-tax loss on the sale of medical shape sensing business of \$0.3 million or \$0.02 per diluted share for the three months ended June 30,

-2014, due to intraperiod allocation of income taxes in the second quarter of 2014 and a gain of \$9.4 million or \$0.54 per diluted share for the six months ended June 30, 2014.
+We recorded an after-tax loss on the sale of medical shape sensing business of \$0.3 million, or \$0.02 per diluted share, for the three months ended September 30, 2014, due to intraperiod allocation of income taxes in the third quarter of 2014 and an after-tax gain of \$9.1 million, or 0.53 per diluted share, for the nine months ended September 30, 2014.